 Fresh fruits and vegetables are rich in vitamins and nutrients important for your child’s overall health.
-The act of chewing crisp fruits and veggie scrubs away food particles and plaque and promotes saliva production, which can help prevent cavities.
-Fruits and vegetables are a perfect alternative for the pre-bagged cookie and cracker snacks that are high in added sugar and have little to no nutritional value.
+The act of chewing crisp fruits and veggies scrubs away food particles and plaque and promotes saliva production, which can help prevent cavities.
+Fruits and vegetables are a perfect alternative to the pre-bagged cookie and cracker snacks that are high in added sugar and have little to no nutritional value.

 - Celery has high a water content and is an excellent snack option for your teeth.
 Because it’s crunchy, celery massages the gums as you chew and scrapes away bad bacteria from the teeth.

 - Carrots are full of fiber and vitamin A. Vitamin A is essential for strengthening the tooth enamel.
 Carrots also stimulate saliva production, which cleans teeth and helps prevent the buildup of bad bacteria that can lead to cavities.

 Cheese and Dairy

 Cheese and other dairy products such as milk and low-fat yogurts are low in sugar and high in calcium and protein, which are the minerals that build stronger teeth and bones.
 String cheese and other handheld cheese snacks are much better for teeth than chips and starchy snacks.